-- Avoiding all foods with wheat, barley, rye, triticale (a wheat-rye cross), or oats.
-Oats may later be gradually reintroduced into the diet.
+- Avoiding all foods with wheat, barley, rye, or triticale (a wheat-rye cross).

 - Avoiding beer unless it is gluten-free.
 Beers with and without alcohol, including lagers, ales, and stouts, contain gluten unless the label specifically says that the beer is gluten-free.

 - Eating meals that include rice, corn, millet, and buckwheat.

 You may also be advised to temporarily avoid milk or milk products until your intestine heals.
 Then you may be able to gradually reintroduce them.

 For more information about following a gluten-free diet, see Home Treatment.

 If you have nutritional deficiencies, you may need other treatments, such as vitamin, iron, and calcium supplements.